 Mathematical model of the MCSGP process

 The mathematical model describing the MCSGP process has been developed by ETH Zürich and has been tested for various case studies ((Muller-Spaeth et al., 2011; Müller-Späth et al., 2011, 2010, 2008)).
 The model comprises Partial Differential and Algebraic Equations (PDAEs) and describes the main events taking place in in the chromatographic column.

+Physical and Mathematical Quantities